 We’ve now been in the shop for 15 minutes.
 Our 5 minute trip had tripled in time.
 Right, momma on a mission.

-D1 wants to buy a pack of icing because it has pretty cookies on the front, he won’t believe me that the cookies are not in the packet too.
+The 6yo wants to buy a pack of icing because it has pretty cookies on the front, he won’t believe me that the cookies are not in the packet too.
 We compromise on sweets instead.
-D1 wants jaw-breaking type sweets, I make a few (sensible) suggestions, he suggests 3 more jaw-breaking types before settling for mommas suggestions.
+He wants jaw-breaking type sweets, I make a few (sensible) suggestions, he suggests 3 more jaw-breaking types before settling for mommas suggestions.

-D2 asks to be carried.
+The 5yo asks to be carried.
+Again.
 I say asked but really I mean squawks like a bird that’s been hit by a very large truck!